eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 ## Introduction

-Currently the server is only able to cater to one client.
+Currently the server is only able to cater to one client at a time.
 When the client disconnects, the server will break out of the recv-send while loop and exit the program.

 In this stage we will modify the `tcp_server.c` code to facilitate **concurrency**.
 Concurrency refers to the ability to handle multiple clients simultaneously.
 We will achieve this with the help of **_epoll_**.

 ### epoll

 epoll is a I/O event notification mechanism provided by the Linux kernel.
 It allows applications to efficiently monitor multiple file descriptors (such as sockets) for various I/O events.
-Read about epoll [here](https://www.notion.so/epoll-65f310e89d9b4ae79fff4397c295d636?pvs=21).
+Read about epoll [here](/guides/resources/linux-epoll).

 ## Implementation